-- a) TWT focuses on developing sizeable ILF sites that provide for a larger number of credits before they are needed. - b) TWT implements before credits are sold using TWT internal funding.
-TWT is using its own limited "rolling funding source" where it purchases and establishes a site, then is reimbursed once credits are sold.
+- a) TWT focuses on developing sizeable ILF sites that provide for a larger number of credits before they are needed. - b) TWT begins the site selection process before credits are sold using TWT internal funding.
+TWT is using its own limited "rolling funding source" where it purchases and begins collecting information necessary for developing a mitigation plan for the site, then is reimbursed once credits are sold.
 The funds are then reinvested to develop another site.
 This is the ideal paradigm as wetlands are developed ahead of impacts and small credit sales that would otherwise be difficult to offset, due to limited funding availability, are no longer an issue.
-Initiating this approach needs no district engineer approval.

-- c) TWT may propose that credits from adjacent service areas be used to meet the unmet obligations when the "3-year implementation clock" is reached in a service area due to very few credits.

-Indeed this process has implied approval in the federal register as more than one 8 digit HUA can be used as a Service Area; thus ILF Program's with single 8 digit HUAs might be able to, in certain instances, request the district engineer temporarily "combine" two adjacent service areas to meet a specific need. - d) TWT may request district engineer approval that if there are sufficient funds available in a Service Area after excess credits have been generated in that Service Area that those funds be temporally used to supplement an adjacent Service Area's site acquisition funds in order to establish ILF site(s) in adjacent Service Areas where only a small number of advanced credits have been sold.
+TWT fully realizes that there is no guarantee that the site will be approved by the IRT, but if it closely follows its scientific approach it believes this risk is worth the chance to reduce or eliminate the time lag issue inherently built into an ILF Program. - c) TWT may request district engineer approval that if there are sufficient funds available in a Service Area after excess credits have been generated in that Service Area those funds be temporally (or permanently) used to supplement an adjacent Service Area's site acquisition funds in order to establish ILF site(s) in adjacent Service Areas where only a small number of advanced credits have been sold.
 This approach would facilitate the mitigation of impacts in the same service area as impacts, even when those impacts are small in nature.
 The funding would be repaid as future credits are sold.
-This approach is closer to the original intent of the legislation than alternate "b", which is the normal consideration.
-As is in all cases the district engineer would approve the specifics of the transaction.
+This approach is a close to the original intent of the legislation.

-In approaches b and c the TWT will develop a request after year two of a small credit sale to reduce the temporal lag in wetland functions.
+As is in all cases the district engineer would approve the specifics of such a transaction.
+TWT will develop a request after year two where a small credit sale has occurred further to reduce the temporal lag in wetland functions.